Understanding Snake Nutrition

 Feeding Schedules and Sizes

 Baby snakes typically eat every 5-7 days, while adults can go 10-14 days between meals.
-The prey item should be roughly the same width as the widest part of your snake's body—no bigger!
+The prey item should be roughly the same width as the widest part of your snake's body.
 Overfeeding leads to obesity and health problems, while underfeeding stunts growth.
 Hatchlings start with pinky mice, graduating to fuzzies, hoppers, and eventually adult mice or rats as they grow.
 Keep detailed records of feeding dates, prey sizes, and any refusals to track your snake's health patterns over time.

 Frozen-Thawed vs. Live Prey

 Frozen-thawed rodents are the gold standard for several reasons: they're safer (no bites to your snake), more convenient (bulk buying and storage), more humane (pre-killed), and often less expensive.
 Thaw prey in warm water, never in the microwave, and always check that it's thoroughly warmed—cold prey can cause digestive issues.
 Some snakes resist frozen-thawed initially, but with patience and techniques like scenting or wiggling the prey with tongs, most convert successfully.
 Live feeding should only be considered as a last resort under supervision.
+I would reccomend you stick to this easy method until you are absolutely sure you know what you are doing.

 Common Feeding Mistakes